Ironman 70.3 Dún Laoghaire is coming! Here’s everything you’ll need to know.

 Ironman 70.3 Dún Laoghaire: Course Map

-The course will takes athletes through County Wicklow, aka the garden of Ireland.
+The course will take athletes through County Wicklow, aka the garden of Ireland, on a spectacular and challenging 56-mile (90KM) bike course.
 Distract your mind from the suffering with stunning views of the Wicklow Mountains National Park.

-For the final leg, athletes will run through the charming seaside town taking in stunning coastal views.
+For the final leg, athletes will take on the 13.1-mile (21.1KM) run through the charming seaside town taking in stunning coastal views.
 Finishing on the famous East Pier with Dún Laoghaire Harbour and Dublin Bay as the backdrop.

 Ironman 70.3 Dún Laoghaire: Distances